Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-{\it Remark.} The (truncated) linearized operators for NLS are self-adjoint, because $p$ and $q$ ($u$ and $\bar u$) are equivalent in quantum mechanics, the linearized Hamiltonians for NLS are therefore, {\it exceptionally}, in the intersection of the Lie algebra of the symplectic group and the unitary group.

-The cosine space is an ``invariant" subspace for the NLKG in (1.1) (under the assumption on $H(x, u)$ in the Theorem).
-Restricting to the cosine series amounts to restricting to the cosine-cosine sector and economizes considerably the notations.
-In order not to be side-tracked by other issues, we present the proof on this subspace; cf. \cite{W2}.

-{\it Remark 1.} The concept of good linear solutions remains valid for odd $p$.
-It is determined entirely by the leading order nonlinear term $u^{p+1}$.
+and for all $(t, x)\in\Bbb R\times \Bbb T^b$. \endproclaim {\it Remark.} The concept of good linear solutions remains valid for odd $p$.
 The additional assumption of even $p$ is to ensure amplitude-frequency modulation at the leading order $\Cal O(\delta^{p})$.
 This is a sufficient but {\it not} necessary condition.
-The parities in $u$ of the higher order terms do not matter as they are treated as perturbations.
-The condition of large $b$, namely $b>C_pd$, is imposed in order that certain determinants are not identically zero, cf. sect.
-4. This is the same reason as in \cite{W3}.
-It cannot be excluded that this condition could be improved after more technical work.
-Contrary to \cite{W3}, however, aside from the non-degeneracy conditions, this is the only other condition needed to prove the Theorem.
-This is because the forthcoming non-degeneracy condition (ii) in sect.
-2.1 dictates that $\omega^{(0)}$ is Diophantine; moreover the mass term $1$, in the wave operator $D$, introduces curvature, cf. sect.
-2.2.
+The condition of large $b$, namely $b>C_pd$, is imposed in order that certain determinants are not identically zero, cf. Proof of Lemma~4.2.
+This is the same reason as in \cite{W2}. \subheading {1.2 About the characteristic and $\Cal M$} Using (1.8) in (1.2), yields the support of $\hat u$; setting $\omega=\omega^{(0)}$ leads to:

-{\it Remark 2.} The polynomial restriction on $H$ is technical; it is in order to use directly the analysis in \cite {B3} to estimate the Green's functions of the linearized operators.
-In the bifurcation analysis in sects.
-2-4 and 5.1, this restriction is not needed.
-The result in the Theorem most likely remains valid for analytic $H$.
-This is as in \cite{W3} for NLS.